Splatterhouse

 Ah the innocent gaming years of the 80s.
 While everyone was busy pumping out bright and cheery platformers Namco said screw that and took inspiration from the horror movies of the time and created Splatterhouse.
 It’s kind of funny to look back on Splatterhouse as controversial but in 1988 it was shocking.
 Friday the 13th was pretty scary and a game in which you play what is essentially Jason probably made conservatives uncomfortable.
 A game with this much blood and gore was unheard of but all things considered it is pretty tame.
 Dig deeper and you’ll see that is all it had going for it.
 All the blood and gore in the world can’t hide the fact that Splatterhouse is average overall.

 Rick is a beefy protagonist, with enough strength to knock the brains out of most enemies with a single punch.
-Your move set is extremely limited even by brawler standards.
+Your move set is extremely small even by brawler standards.
 Aside from a basic punch, kick, and jump kick the only other attack is a slide kick.
 This isn’t a problem unique to Splatterhouse but is more pronounced here.
 Aside from the occasional weapon such as a hatchet, shotgun, and spear you’ll simply have to make do.

 Unlike most beat em ups all action takes place on a single plane.
 While simple the trick comes in judging the distance of an enemy attack and responding in kind.
-Rick isn’t the most nimble sprite so every action has to be carefully considered.
+Rick is not the most nimble sprite so every action has to be carefully considered.
 There is some minor platforming occasionally but nothing to write home about.
 The game certainly lives up to its name; enemies explode and in a shower of blood.
 Ghouls collapse and leave a trail of guts and green blood.
 Picking up a cleaver or 2×4 and you’ll even splatter them against the background.

 Splatterhouse 020 Splatterhouse 033 Splatterhouse 073 Splatterhouse 048